Jim Denaro is resident in the Washington, D.C. office and provides strategic intellectual property services for information security companies.

 Information Security Counseling

-Jim advises clients on legal issues of particular concern to the information security community, including active defense technologies, bug bounty programs, exploit development and sales, and confidential vulnerability disclosure (Disclosure as a Service).
+Jim advises clients on legal issues of particular concern to the information security community, including active defense technologies, government-mandated access (backdoors), export control, exploit development and sales, bug bounty programs, and confidential vulnerability disclosure (Disclosure as a Service).

 Jim has completed professional coursework at MIT and Stanford in computer security and cryptography.
 He also holds current technical certifications in information security from the Cloud Security Alliance and Cisco Systems, and has passed the CISSP examination (pending certification).
 Jim was formerly with the international law firms of Morrison & Foerster and Perkins Coie before founding CipherLaw.